ibm-cloud-architecture/refarch-kc/README.md

 ![](./docs/kc-syst-ctx.png)

-Deploying the different components using event-driven and microservice patterns, we may organize them as in the following figure:
+Deploying the different components using event-driven and microservice patterns, we may organize them as in the following figure where event backbone ensures pub/sub implementation and supports the event sourcing:

 ![High level component view](docs/kc-hl-comp-view.png)